cdozdil/OptiScaler/Config.md

 # Configuration
 This document will try to explain the `nvngx.ini` and in-game menu settings as much as possible.
+Shortcut key for opening menu is **HOME**

 ![in-game menu](images/ingame_menu.png)